5 Financial Reporting Tips for Architects - BQE Software

 Your HPEs want to fail.
 This may sound funny or strange, but it’s true.
 They’re not afraid to try something, fail, then try again a different way.
 Think riding a bike.
 You do something over and over again until you get it right.
 HPEs want to fail quickly and learn from their mistakes.
 What does this mean for you?
 These employees aren’t satisfied with only one performance evaluation every 12 months.
 Experiment with daily or weekly meetings to go over assignments in minute detail.

-Once a HPE has mastered a particular skill, they want to move on to learning the next skill, and you’d better be ready to provide that challenging assignment or they’ll get bored and complacent.
-One way to track if a HPE might become complacent while performing a particular task is to use ArchiOffice’s work-in-process report.
-With ArchiOffice, you can track a project’s WIP broken into phases.
-If a HPE become extremely efficient in one of these phases, that may be a signal it’s time to move the HPE to a different, more challenging project or phase.
+Once a HPE has mastered a particular skill, they want to move on to learning the next skill, and you'd better be ready to provide that challenging assignment or they’ll get bored and complacent.
+One way to track if a HPE might become complacent while performing a particular task is to use reports and dashboards from your project management software.
+With BQE CORE, for example, you can look at your employee's performance screen to check in on their utilization, effective cost rate, and so much more.

 Return of the apprenticeship